Migorithm/migo_fastapi/Car_Information_Viewer/README.md

 2. Already stored one.
 3. You can check the type of car variable you get from request.
 It's 'main.Car'.
 This indicates that every request is automatically mapped to pydantic model.
 4. this is going to be converted into dictionary. **exclude_unset** set to True will exclude anything that wasn't changed.
 Note that .dict() and .copy() is basically class method inherited from pydantic's BaseModel.
-5. You cannot pass a pedantic model into the things that we want to do.
+5. You cannot pass a pydantic model into the things that we want to do.
 What **jsonable_encoder** does is basically take whatever you have like **pydantic models** or things that typically can't be stored in a dictionary.

 ### Deleting Car